TomKealy/TomKealy.github.io/_posts/2021-08-10-The-Guts-Of-GAMs.md

 \hat{\mu}(x) = B\hat{\beta} = B(B^T B + n\lambda\Omega)^{-1} B^T y \tag{7.20}
 $$

-Once again, if this were ordinary linear regression, the OLS estimate of the coefficients would be $$(x^T x)^{-1} x^T y$$.
+If this were ordinary linear regression, the OLS estimate of the coefficients would be $$(x^T x)^{-1} x^T y$$.
 In comparison to that, we’ve made two changes.

-First, we’ve substituted the basis function matrix $$B$$ for the original matrix of independent variables, $$x$$—a change we’d have made already for a polynomial regression.
-Second, the "denominator" is not $$x^T x$$, or even $$B^T B$$, but $$B^T B + n\lambda\Omega$$.
-Since $$x^T x$$ is $$n$$ times the covariance matrix of the independent variables, we are taking the covariance matrix of the spline basis functions and adding some extra covariance—how much depends on the shapes of the functions (through $$\Omega$$) and how much smoothing we want to do (through $$\lambda$$).
+1. We’ve substituted the basis function matrix $$B$$ for the original matrix of independent variables, $$x$$—a change we’d have made already for a polynomial regression.
+2. The "denominator" is not $$x^Tx$$, or even $$B^TB$$, but $$B^TB + n\lambda\Omega$$.

+Since $$x^Tx$$ is $$n$$ times the covariance matrix of the independent variables, we are taking the covariance matrix of the spline basis functions and adding some extra covariance.
+How much depends on the shapes of the functions (through $$\Omega$$) and how much smoothing we want to do (through $$\lambda$$).
 The larger we make $$\lambda$$, the less the actual data matters to the fit.

 In addition to explaining how splines can be fit quickly (do some matrix arithmetic), this illustrates two important tricks.

-One, which we won’t explore further here, is to turn a nonlinear regression problem into one which is linear in another set of basis functions.
+1. Turn a nonlinear regression problem into one which is linear in another set of basis functions.
 This is like using not just one transformation of the input variables, but a whole library of them, and letting the data decide which transformations are important.
-There remains the issue of selecting the basis functions, which can be quite tricky.
-In addition to the spline basis, most choices are various sorts of waves—sine and cosine waves of different frequencies, various wave-forms of limited spatial extent ("wavelets"), etc. The ideal is to choose a function basis where only a few non-zero coefficients would need to be estimated, but this requires some understanding of the data.
+Choosing the basis functions can be tricky, but there are plenty of resources to help you choose.
+The ideal is to choose a function basis where only a few non-zero coefficients would need to be estimated, but this requires some understanding of the data.

-The other trick is that of stabilizing an unstable estimation problem by adding a penalty term.
+2. Stabilizing an unstable estimation problem by adding a penalty term.
 This reduces variance at the cost of introducing some bias.

 # Example: Wage Data